MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-qna.md

 ## [Java](#tab/java)

 When your bot needs an answer from QnAMaker, call the `getAnswers` method from your bot code to get the appropriate answer based on the current context.
-If you're accessing your knowledge base, change the _no answers found_ message below to provide helpful instructions for your users..
+If you're accessing your knowledge base, change the _no answers found_ message to provide helpful instructions for your users.

 **QnABot.java**